Raid on Los Baños: Los Baños Internment Camp

+The first commandant of the camp, Major Tanaka, was considered "reasonably fair" in his treatment of the prisoners.
+He was later replaced by Major Urabe, who was also a reasonable man.
+In July 1944, he was replaced by the third commandant, Major T. Iwanaka, a cruel man:

+By early 1945, the conditions in the camp turned hellish, with enforced limited rations and mounting abuse, courtesy of Konishi.

 Mission

 The U.S. 11th Airborne Division under Major general Joseph Swing arrived in the southwest Pacific in mid-1944.
 Prior to taking part in the invasion of Leyte in October, the division had undergone theater combat training in New Guinea.
 Together with the 503rd Parachute Regimental Combat Team, these were the only U.S. Army airborne forces in the Pacific theater of operations.
 After Leyte, the 188th Glider Infantry Regiment spearheaded the landings at Nasugbu with the U.S. Eighth Army on 31 January, while the 511th Parachute Infantry Regiment parachuted into Tagaytay Ridge on 3 February.

 That same day, 3 February 1945, Swing was tasked with a rescue mission to rescue the internees at the Los Baños camp, some 20 mi behind the Japanese lines.
 However, with the 11th Airborne committed to a series of pitched battles south of Manila and the resolute Japanese defense at Nichols Field and Fort William McKinley, immediate deployment was out of the question.
 As an interim measure, Swing ordered his subordinates to develop a plan that could be implemented at the earliest possible moment, a task that was headed by his G-2 Colonel Henry Muller.
 Then on 18 February, the 1st Battalion, 511th Parachute Infantry Regiment, under Major Henry Burgess, the main unit assigned to carry out the mission, was pulled out from its battlefield position on the so-called Genko Line, a fortified system of interlocking pillboxes and anti-tank fortifications running along the southern Manila district of Las Piñas and proceeded to Parañaque district to rest and regroup.

 By 20 February 1945, the conditions on Luzon turned favorable, such that the various elements could be withdrawn from combat and apprised of their mission.
 They were ordered to their staging posts and readied to go, with the raid scheduled for 07:00 on 23 February.
 For the jump phase of the assault plan, the 511th regimental commander, Lt.
 Col. Edward Lahti appointed Company B, 1st Battalion, 511th Parachute Infantry Regiment of the 11th Airborne Division under 1st Lt.
 John Ringler together with the Headquarters Company Light Machine Gun Platoon of 2nd Lt.
 Walter Hettinger.
 The 188th Glider Infantry Regiment of Colonel Robert Soule had perhaps the most daunting task; trying to stave off a counterattack from the main highway.
 Bivouacked across the San Juan River were some 8,000–10,000 Japanese troops of the 8th "Tiger" Division, commanded by Lieutenant general Shizuo Yokoyama.